 Do I have to pay for Red Comet courses?

-If you are a student enrolled in a private high school in WA State or are a homeschooled student in WA State, then you may be eligible for tuition free Red Comet courses.
-If you are a student enrolled in a public high school in WA State, and if your public school has already claimed funding from the state for the course (for example for credit retrieval, credit enhancement, or if you are exceeding the number of courses allowed by the state in a given semester), then you will have to pay to take Red Comet courses.
+If you are a student enrolled in a public high school in WA State or are a homeschooled student in WA State, then you do not have to pay to take Red Comet courses.
+If you are a student enrolled in a private high school in WA State, then you will have to pay to take Red Comet courses.

 For students in ALL other states (except WA State) – Yes – students will have to pay for Red Comet courses.
 You can approach your school or community center to check if there are any scholarships available.
 If you locate a scholarship that will cover the course fee, then you can avail yourself of the scholarship.
 Red Comet does not offer any scholarships at this time.